Get your child a New Zealand passport when born overseas

 If you are a New Zealand citizen by birth or grant and you have a child overseas, you can register them as a citizen by descent and get them a New Zealand passport.

-Citizens by descent can travel on a New Zealand passport and are entitled to live here indefinitely.
+If you are a citizen by descent you can travel on a New Zealand passport and are entitled to live and work in NZ.
+You mostly have the same rights as any NZ citizen.

 Who can get it